jpalala/cheap-cache/README.md

 The PHP client and other utilities are meant to **demonstrate usage and test behaviors**, not for production use.
 This project is primarily educational — it shows how connections, caching, and evictions can work together in a small Redis-like system.

+## Recommended Uses

+This cheapcache server is a lightweight, in-memory key-value store with TTL and LRU eviction.
+It is best suited for ephemeral, _non-sensitive_ data:

+- ✅ **Content / UI caching**: Cache HTML fragments, JSON responses, or rendered templates to speed up page loads.

+- ✅ **Session metadata****: Store user preferences, temporary selections, or other _non-sensitive_ session info.

+- ✅ **Computed values / aggregate**: Cache precomputed totals, counts, or analytics to avoid repeated expensive calculations.

+> ⚠️ Avoid storing secrets, passwords, JWT tokens, or large binary data.
+This cache is volatile and primarily meant for temporary, fast-access data.